 A fan’s guide – the club from early doors to today

-Promoted as Division One champions in 2013, Partick Thistle are based in the Maryhill area of north-west Glasgow.
+Aiming for a return to the Premiership they last graced in 2018, Partick Thistle are based in the Maryhill area of north-west Glasgow.
 Originally, as their name suggests, the club came from Partick, site of the West of Scotland Cricket Club where the world’s first football international took place, in 1872.

 Formed four years later, Partick Thistle adopted their floral moniker shortly before the move to the Firhill Stadium, 1909.
 Under long-term manager George Easton, Partick improbably won the Scottish Cup in 1921.
 Led by ‘Napoleon’ McMenemey, Thistle scored the only goal, a somewhat fluky effort from Blair.
 Rangers gained revenge by beating the Jags after a final replay in 1930.